Back

 A hazardous drug is one that has characteristics such as carcinogenicity, teratogenicity, genotoxicity, reproductive toxicity, or organ toxicity at low doses, or is identified as a hazardous drug by the National Institute for Occupational Safety and Health (NIOSH).
 Refer to NIOSH list of hazardous drugs.

-If staff is, or may be, exposed to a hazardous drug, the employer must:
+If staff are, or may be, exposed to a hazardous drug, the employer must:

 Radiation